suunet/suunet/README.md

 💼 I work in contract-based software development.
 💻 I handle a wide range of tasks, from coding and project leadership to requirement definition and implementation.
-☁ I hold an AWS certification and am working toward earning more.
+☁ I am AWS Associate certified and currently pursuing a Professional certification.
 🐹 Recently, I've been learning Go.
 📐 I simply like Hexagonal Architecture.
 ✅ Testing is essential.